Here are some practical considerations before starting up an egg production farm.

 Morbidity warns him of disease incidence and the need for prophylaxis.

 The Egg: The egg is both the origin and the end product of poultry production.

-The fertile egg which is capable of incubation and hatching is obviously the origin of a new generation of chickens, while the table egg which ends up in the breakfast table can be regarded as an end-product.
+The fertile egg which is capable of incubation and hatching is the origin of a new generation of chickens, while the table egg which ends up in the breakfast table can be regarded as an end-product.

 Thus, the famous poser, on whether the egg is the mother of the chicken or, vice versa refers to a fertile egg.

 In this discussion, we are interested only in the table egg which is produced by housing laying hens without any cocks to mate them.
-It should be emphasized here that the presence of the cocks is totally irrelevant and undesirable in the production of table eggs.
+It should be emphasized here that the presence of the cocks is irrelevant and undesirable in the production of table eggs.

 This is because fertilized eggs apart from being more expensive to produce than table eggs are also liable to early deterioration especially under temperatures above 12ºC or 80ºF, because of the development of the embryo.

 Such eggs are discriminated against in the egg market.